nearform/the-micro-frontends-workshop/slides.md

 In `webpack.config.js` file:

--- import `ModuleFederationPlugin` plugin from Webpack's `container` object;
+-- Import `ModuleFederationPlugin` plugin from Webpack's `container` object.

--- in exported modules, instantiate `new ModuleFederationPlugin`;
+-- In exported modules, instantiate `new ModuleFederationPlugin`.

--- pass a configuration object and define values for `name`, `filename`, and `exposes` keys.
+-- Pass a configuration object and define values for `name`, `filename`, and `exposes` keys.
 Remember that `filename` uses a naming convention, and `exposes` refers to the element that we want to expose.

 </div>